 The Chaplaincy Centre on Bristo Square is open for drop-in every weekday; come in for tea and coffee (by donation) or to use our lunch facilities (microwave available), 9.30am-4pm each day.

-A photo exhibition from Fair Trade will be showing 2nd-12th March in the Auditorium.
+A photo exhibition from Save The Children is showing 23rd-27th March in the Auditorium.

 A time to share from our different faiths and learn about our traditions: including our scriptures, spiritual practice, compassionate action, festivals, food, songs, prayers and values.

 Various Wednesdays, 3pm - 4.30pm (21st January, 4th February, 4th March, 11th March, and 1st April) in the Chaplaincy team room (upstairs), 1 Bristo Sq.

 Our Labyrinth Chaplain, Rev. Frances Burberry, will be running events on the following dates:

 Thursday 2 April